Skip to content

 Which flower delivery companies are the most ethical and sustainable?
 For the answer, see our Ethical Flower Delivery Companies Ratings Table to compare brands’ ethical scores.

-Why it is important to buy from ethical flower delivery companies?
+Why is it important to buy from ethical flower delivery companies?

 Mother’s Day, Valentine’s Day, weddings, anniversaries, commiserations and celebrations.
 We mark the most important moments in our lives by giving each other flowers.
 As we live in an ever more globalised society, ordering flowers online from delivery companies is a lovely way to connect with friends and family living far away.
-The UK market for cut flowers and ornamental plants has now risen to over £1.3 billion, according to the BBC!
-It is even more important than ever to buy organic flowers from Ethical Flower Delivery Companies, because of the growing popularity of online flower shops.
-There are some real ethical concerns in the flower delivery sector that you may want to be aware of before you order your next bouquet.
+The UK market for cut flowers and ornamental plants has now risen to over £1.3 billion, according to the BBC.
+It is even more important than ever to buy organic flowers from ethical flower delivery companies because of the growing popularity of online flower shops.

 Our independent research: the lack of Fairtrade flowers and organic flowers